Wizards’ All-Star John Wall To Miss At Least 6 Weeks Due To Pesky Knee

 Thankfully, the Wizards still have another great player in All-Star shooting guard Bradley Beal.
 Even so, John Wall is clearly the conductor of the Wizards’ train.
 The above mentioned 9.3 assists per game are the highest average in the Eastern Conference.
 Therefore, the squad’s offense is not going to be the same during his extended absence.

 To add insult to injury, it does not help that the Wizards will be facing many playoff-bound teams during Wall’s recovery.
 Tonight is a prime example as Washington is squaring off against the Oklahoma City Thunder.
-The Thunder happens to be riding an eight-game winning streak.
+The Thunder happen to be riding an eight-game winning streak.

 Injuries are part of the game, though, as are tough, brutal stretches over an 82-game season.
 All the Wizards can do at the moment is cross their fingers that Wall can come back from this pesky knee injury as strong as ever in time for a playoff push.